A Primer to Smogon's Communities

 Orange Islands is the forum where everything non-competitive about Pokemon is discussed.
 This is a more relaxed board, where you're free to share your Pokemon stories in the appropriate threads.
 In addition to these threads, there are numerous in-game challenges such as the Nuzlocke Challenge and Scramble Challenge, and a smattering of Let's Play threads.
 It also houses the official speculation thread for the upcoming Pokemon X and Y, although this thread is a bit intimidating and the discussion is always changing!
 Some competitive aspects leak into Orange Islands, though; there are in-game tiering threads for just about every Pokemon game, and the Orange League is a small tournament of in-game challenges.
 Want to get even more involved?
 A large part of Orange Islands culture is located not on Smogon, but #orangeislands on IRC.
 The channel holds movie nights every Thursday at 10:00 PM GMT-5.

 The Tournaments forum is exactly what it sounds like; almost all of Smogon's major simulator-based tournaments are hosted here.
 The best of the best of the Smogon competitive Pokemon community duke it out on a regular basis in the large variety of tournaments that take place at any given time.
 Any user is eligible to participate in (be sure to post "in" when sign-ups for a tournament are posted) or host a tournament, but be warned that hosting is a large undertaking so be sure to read the guidelines and rules here, and apply to host a tournament in the Tournament Application forum.
 Tournaments are hosted on a scheduled basis, that way there are only so many tournaments being hosted at once.
-There are also 6 major tournaments that take place throughout the year, 3 of which are so large that they require their own sub-forum.
-These are: The Official Smogon Tournament, the World Cup of Pokemon, the Smogon Frontier, the Smogon Tour, the Smogon Premier League, and the Smogon Grand Slam.
+There are also 6 major tournaments that take place throughout the year, 4 of which are so large that they require their own sub-forum.
+These are: The Official Smogon Tournament, the Smogon Frontier, the World Cup of Pokemon, the Smogon Tour, the Smogon Premier League, and the Smogon Grand Slam.
 Each of these major tournaments use Smogon's official rulesets and banlists, as do most of the other tournaments hosted within the forum unless stated otherwise.